awsdocs/aws-javascript-developer-guide-v2/doc_source/dynamodb-examples-using-tables.md

 ## Deleting a Table<a name="dynamodb-examples-using-tables-deleting-a-table"></a>

 Create a Node\.js module with the file name `ddb_deletetable.js`\.
 Be sure to configure the SDK as previously shown\.
 To access DynamoDB, create an `AWS.DynamoDB` service object\.
-Create a JSON object containing the parameters needed to describe a table, which in this example includes the name of the table provided as a command\-line parameter\.
+Create a JSON object containing the parameters needed to delete a table, which in this example includes the name of the table provided as a command\-line parameter\.
 Call the `deleteTable` method of the DynamoDB service object\.

 ```
 // Load the AWS SDK for Node.js